camunda/camunda-docs-manual/content/reference/dmn11/decision-table/hit-policy.md

 satisfied rule.
 Whereas the hit policies [Rule Order] and [Collect] can return multiple satisfied rules.

-# Unique Hit Policy
+## Unique Hit Policy

 Only a single rule can be satisfied.
 The decision table result contains the output entries of the satisfied rule.

 If more than one rule is satisfied the Unique hit policy is violated.

+See the following decision table.
+{{< img src="../img/hit-policy-unique.png" title="Hit Policy Unique" class="no-lightbox" >}}
+Depending on the current season the dish should be choosed.
+Only one dish can be choosed, since only one season at the same time can be exist.

-# Any Hit Policy
+## Any Hit Policy

 Multiple rules can be satisfied.
 But all satisfied rules must generate the same output.
 The decision table result contains only the output of one of the